Digby Island

 Digby Island is a small island immediately west of Kaien Island, and the location of the city of Prince Rupert, British Columbia.

-The island is home to the Prince Rupert Airport and the small community of Dodge Cove.
-It was named for Henry A. Digby, an officer on HMS Malacca.
+The island is home to the Prince Rupert Airport and the communities of Dodge and Crippen coves.

+The island was named for Henry A. Digby, an officer on HMS Malacca.

 Prior to European colonization, the island was occupied by the Tsimshian for thousands of years.

-The Tsimshian trickster, Txamsem, was believed to have been born there in the village of Kanagatsiyot, the current site of Dodge Cove.
+The Tsimshian trickster, Txamsem, was believed to have been born there in the village of Kanagatsiyot the current site of Dodge Cove.

+Ecology

+The island supports hypermaritime, coastal western hemlock ecosystems, experiences strong marine influences with extremely high rainfall, and mild temperatures.

+Its forests are to the southern and eastern sides of the island, dominated by western hemlock, western redcedar, sitka spruce, and with thick moss layers, organic soils, and frequent wetlands.

+Features

+Indian Reserve

+A portion of Metlakatla S1/2 Tsimpsean IR 2 is located on the north end of the island.